ricsanfre/pi-cluster/docs/_docs/node.md

 ### Storage Configuration

-`node2-6` are based on a Raspberry Pi 4B booting from a USB Flash Disk or SSD Disk depending on storage architectural option selected.
+`node2-6` are based on a Raspberry Pi 4B booting from SSD disk attached through USB 3.0.

 - **Dedicated disks storage architecture**: Kingston A400 480GB SSD Disk and a USB3.0 to SATA adapter will be used connected to `node1`.
 Kingston A400 240GB SSD Disk and USB3.0 to SATA adapter will be used connected to `node2-node6`.

   SSD disk is partitioned to separate  root filesystem (mountpoit `/`) from data storage destinated for Longhorn data (mountpoint `/storage`)

-- **Centralized SAN architecture**: A Samsung USB 3.1 32 GB Fit Plus Flash Disk will be used connected to one of the USB 3.0 ports of the Raspberry Pi.

 ### Network Configuration